-In August 2020, the Company entered into an Open Market Sale AgreementSM (the Sales Agreement) with Jefferies LLC (Jefferies), pursuant to which the Company may issue and sell shares of its common stock having aggregate offering proceeds of up to \$200.0 million (the Shares) from time to time through Jefferies as its sales agent.
-Upon delivery of a placement notice and subject to the terms and conditions of the Sales Agreement, Jefferies may sell the Shares by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended.
-The Company may sell the Shares in amounts and at times to be determined by the Company from time to time subject to the terms and conditions of the Sales Agreement, but it has no obligation to sell any Shares under the Sales Agreement.
+In August 2022, the Company entered into an amendment to its existing Open Market Sale Agreement s[TM] (the Sales Agreement and as amended, Amended Sales Agreement) with Jefferies LLC (Jefferies), pursuant to which the Company may issue and sell shares of its common stock having aggregate offering proceeds of up to \$200.0 million from time to time through

+Jefferies as its sales agent.
+Upon delivery of a placement notice and subject to the terms and conditions of the Amended Sales Agreement, Jefferies may sell the Shares by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended.
+The Company may sell the Shares in amounts and at times to be determined by the Company from time to time subject to the terms and conditions of the Amended Sales Agreement, but it has no obligation to sell any Shares under the Amended Sales Agreement.
 The Company or Jefferies may suspend or terminate the offering of Shares upon notice to the other party and subject to other conditions.
-During the years ended December 31, 2021 and 2020, the Company issued 172,094 shares resulting in net proceeds of \$8.5 million and 294,275 shares resulting in net proceeds of \$17.9 million, respectively, after deducting commissions and other offering expenses under the Sales Agreement.
-As of December 31, 2021, there was up to \$172.5 million available for future issuance under the Sales Agreement.
+During the year ended December 31, 2021, the Company issued 172,094 shares resulting in net proceeds of \$8.5 million, after deducting commissions and other offering expenses, under the Sales Agreement.
+During the year ended, December 31, 2022, the Company did not issue any shares under the Sales Agreement or the Amended Sales Agreement.
+As of December 31, 2022, there was up to \$172.5 million available for future issuance under the Amended Sales Agreement.